 Dr. Greg Banks, Chiropractic Physician

-I am excited to have my practice located in Des Plaines, Il and serve Department of Transportation DOT patients from Des Plaines, Park Ridge, Glenview, Elk Grove, Mount Prospect, Chicago and the surrounding metropolitan area.
+We are excited to have our practice located in Des Plaines, Il and serve Department of Transportation DOT patients from Des Plaines, Park Ridge, Niles, Glenview, Elk Grove, Mount Prospect, Rosemont, Buffalo Grove, Evanston, Arlington Heights, Rolling Meadows, Palatine, Chicago and the surrounding metropolitan area.